 1. Classes of Membership

-b.
-Any person deemed capable of preparing an acceptable paper upon some subject of astronomy or related branch of science may be elected a Member.
+- Any person deemed capable of preparing an acceptable paper upon some subject of astronomy or related branch of science may become a Member.

-d.
-Any astronomer of distinction who is not resident in North America may be elected as an Honorary Member.
+- Any astronomer of distinction who is not resident in North America may be selected as an Honorary Member.

 2. Method of election of Individual Members

-a.
-Applicants for Member, Associate Member or Junior Member may at any time be elected by the Council or its designated representative after nomination by two Members.
-Unless he or she furnishes proof of full time student status, any Junior Member reaching 28 years of age automatically becomes an Associate Member at the beginning of the subsequent year.
+- Applicants for Member, Associate Member or Junior Member may at any time be elected by the Council or its designated representative after nomination by two Members.
+Unless they furnish proof of full time student status, any Junior Member reaching 28 years of age automatically becomes an Associate Member at the beginning of the subsequent year.

-c.
-Nominations for Honorary Member must be signed by no fewer than five Members.
-The Council may elect no more than one Honorary Member per year.
+- Nominations for Honorary Member must be signed by no fewer than five Members.
+The Council may select no more than one Honorary Member per year.

 3. Dues and Privileges of Membership

 The Council will determine the dues for each class of member.
 Junior Member and Emeritus Member dues will be set at a lower rate than the rate set for Member and Associate Member dues.
 Changes in the dues will be announced at the annual business meeting of the Society.
 Honorary Members and Patrons pay no dues.
 All Members, Associate Members, Junior Members, Honorary Members and Patrons shall have the right to attend meetings of members and to vote in the annual election and to vote on amendments to the Constitution and to receive such publications as the Council may authorize.
 Only Members have the right to hold office or to chair committees of the Society.